xamarin/xamarin-macios/docs/website/mtouch-errors.md

 This is a warning, indicating that a P/Invoke was detected to reference the library in question, but the app is not linking with it.

+<h3><a name="MT5216"/>MT5216: Native linking failed for *.
+Please file a bug report at http://bugzilla.xamarin.com</h3>

+This error is reported when linking the output from the AOT compiler.

+This error most likely indicates a bug in Xamarin.iOS.
+Please file a bug report at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).

 ### MT53xx: Other tools

 <!--